 “The Serge summer internship encourages students to face their own beliefs and doubts about who God is and submit them to who God truly reveals himself to be in scripture.
 It also encourages students to face the truth about what they are building their identity on and seeks to help them find life and identity only in who they are as beloved children of God so that the gospel has room to transform every area of their life.”

-We also walked around the town of Greystones, Ireland, and had conversations with the local people about their community and to listen to what and where God would have us pray for – a challenge, but also a blessing in so many ways.
+We also walked around the town of Greystones, Ireland, had conversations with the local people about their community, and listened to what and where God would have us pray for – a challenge, but also a blessing in so many ways.
 Meeting them and asking them how we can pray was a really beautiful picture of how we are called to love our neighbor.

 We cover a lot of material, but we don’t just leave it there.
 It beautifully paves a way for the next part of our internship: Outreach Teams.